Jackson Hole Shooting Experience

 Selecting the Best 1911 Pistol by Shepard Humphries – 2012 Jackson Hole

-Tactical Training 1911 - it is what to do in Jackson Hole1911 model pistols are currently my favorite type of pistol for target shooting!
-I have owned several brands and have learned from other’s experience about many brands and models.
-The 1911 is very customizable, which is wonderful for the expert shooter or for those willing to spend the necessary money to build a top-shelf gun.
-Some choose to have the gun built to their specifications from the ground up by a custom builder while others choose to buy a quality frame and add their favorite barrel, slide, trigger etc. My advice is geared toward the person with a budget of $1,000 to $3,000.
+1911 model pistols are currently my favorite type of pistol for target shooting!
+I have owned several brands and have learned from others’ experiences about many brands and models.
+The 1911 is very customizable, which is wonderful for the expert shooter or those willing to spend the necessary money to build a top-shelf gun.
+Some choose to have the gun built to their specifications from the ground up by a custom builder, while others choose to buy a quality frame and add their favorite barrel, slide, trigger, etc. My advice is geared toward the person with a budget of $1,000 to $3,000.

 • Ed Brown